suntar/tcl-device_role/Readme.md

 Package require DeviceRole
-set dev [DeviceRole mult0:DCV gauge] set v [dev get_volt]
+set dev [DeviceRole mult0:DCV gauge] set v [dev get_volt] if {[DeviceRoleExists $dev]} {do_something}
 DeviceRoleDelete $dev
 ```

-Here we use a "channel" setting `:DCV` to tell the library that
+Here we use a "channel" setting `:DCV` to tell the library that we want
-we want to masure DC voltage.
-Driver for the specific multimeter
+to masure DC voltage.
+Driver for the specific multimeter device should
-device should know what is this channel setting means.
-As an another
+know what is this channel setting means.
+As an another example we can
-example we can work with a 4-channel power-supply frame using channel
+work with a 4-channel power-supply frame using numerical channel settings
-settings `ps:1` .. `ps:4`.
+`ps:1` .. `ps:4`.

 `DeviceRoleDelete` command deletes the `DeviceRole` object.
 It keeps
 a reference counter for low-level Device objects and closes them if